-After the war John Hinde got a job managing and publicising several circuses in Ireland and then decided to set up his own circus called the John Hinde Show along with his wife-to-be Antoina Falnoga, a trapeze artist who was part of the circus.
+After the war John Hinde got a job managing and publicising several circuses in Ireland and then decided to set up his own called the John Hinde Show along with his wife-to-be Antoina Falnoga, a trapeze artist.
 Unfortunately it was one of Ireland’s rainiest years, which is of course saying something, and it failed spectacularly.
 Needing money desperately he set up a postcard company featuring his photographs.
 Shannon Airport had recently opened which brought thousands of Irish-American tourists all anxious for momentos to take back to America.
 Sean O’Hagan wrote in an article in the Guardian:

 Hinde, perhaps unsurprisingly, was an Englishman, and thus unafraid to exaggerate what many Irish photographers choose to underplay – the otherworldliness of the landscape and the tweeness of stereotypical Irish images (donkeys, colleens, etc).

 John Hinde once told an interviewer that his colour photographs were an attempt ‘to visualise heaven’, but he also spoke about his postcards with slightly more understatement, “In some cases the lily is gilded . . . slightly.”
 Hinde and his photographers (by 1965 he had employed two young German photographers, Elmar Ludwig and Edmund Nägele, as well an Englishman, David Noble, to carry on his work) would routinely stick flowers in the foreground to add colour; “a little gardening”, it was called.
 By 1966 John Hinde was running one of the largest postcard companies in the world.
 Kate Burt in the Independent wrote about what was different about Hinde’s postcards – which was essentially his use of colour: